Updated: Aug 9

 I was editing up a future episode with a new guest that really delves into the nature of how we see ourselves.
 Of course that's also both influenced by and reflected in how others see us, and so we are left constantly examining our own reflection in a hall of mirrors that are only partially of our own construction.

-It's an interesting metaphor, because the way others project their image of ourselves back AT us can sometimes be false and/or unflattering, much like those convex or concave mirrors that make you look fat/thin etc. Or in other words, a perception of a reflection is affected by that from which it reflects.
+It's an interesting metaphor, because the way others project their image of ourselves back AT us can sometimes be false and/or unflattering, much like those convex or concave mirrors at fairgrounds that make you look fat/thin etc. Or in other words, what we become aware of is merely a perception of a reflection that is affected by that from which it reflects.

-So examine not just the reflections, but the mirrors themselves.
-Do they give true picture? are they tarnished? do they need a clean? or should some be swapped out?
+So then, examine not just the reflections, but the mirrors themselves.
+Do they give one true picture? are they tarnished? do they need a clean? or should some be swapped out?
 Covered up?

 The question is though, who are "you" looking at?